NCHRP 19-13 [Completed]

-Many local and regional transportation agencies have used VC mechanisms, but for state departments of transportation (DOTs) the practice is relatively rare.
-Few states have legislation in place to enable use of VC.
-The best-known examples of successful VC involve major real-estate developments in metropolitan areas, for example for transit stations or highway interchanges serving large commercial and employment centers.
-Such examples typically entail not only analyses of project economics and design of revenue instruments, but also forming of partnerships of private and public entities, and legislation and other provisions to enable creation and enforcement of the VC mechanisms.
+Land value return and recycling is a mechanism for generating revenue to pay for transportation system improvements by collecting fees or taxes on the increased value of land or economic activity served by those improvements.
+Local and regional transportation agencies have used such mechanisms, but for state departments of transportation (DOTs) the practice is relatively rare.
+Few states have legislation in place to enable use of land value return and recycling .
+The best-known examples of successful land value return and recycling (a subset of "value capture" tools) involve major real-estate developments in metropolitan areas, for example for transit stations or highway interchanges serving large commercial and employment centers.
+Such examples typically entail not only analyses of project economics and design of revenue instruments, but also forming of partnerships of private and public entities, and legislation and other provisions to enable creation and enforcement of the revenue-generating tools.

-A body of literature has developed describing VC and analyzing specific applications in transportation.
-NCHRP Synthesis 459: Using the Economic Value Created by Transportation to Fund Transportation (2014) described nine VC mechanisms used by transportation agencies across the United States.
-The synthesis highlighted the need for decision tools to aid implementation.
-Implementing VC mechanisms equitably and legally depends on agencies’ capabilities to estimate such factors as the impacts of transportation improvements, the areas likely to be affected, and the likely timing of changes in economic activity or property values.
-Research is needed to provide guidance and analysis methodology to assist DOTs and others to determine when VC may be effective and to apply appropriate VC mechanisms in particular situations.
+A body of literature has developed describing land value return and recycling and analyzing specific applications in transportation.
+A precursor to the current research produced NCHRP Synthesis 459: Using the Economic Value Created by Transportation to Fund Transportation (2014), describing mechanisms used by transportation agencies across the United States.
+NCHRP Project 19-13 was undertaken to extend the previous work, particularly looking beyond urban cores where many examples are found, to provide guidance on assessment and implementation to assist DOTs and others to determine when land value return and recycling may be effective and to apply appropriate land value return and recycling mechanisms in particular situations.